Tuffset Bridge

 We continue to experiment with other saddle materials – feel free to drop us a message if there are materials you’d like to see in future waves.

-From the outset, the Tuffset Bridge has been about authentic rocking action.
-However, we do understand there are many players out there who prefer the idea, the sound, and the functionality of a fixed-post bridge option – so a fixed-post Tuffset Bridge is now in the works!
+You asked – so we did!
+We do understand there are many players out there who prefer the idea, the sound, and the functionality of a fixed-post bridge option – so a fixed-post Tuffset Bridge is now available for pre-order.

 Yes, we certainly plan to.
 We’re currently in the process of developing the Tuffset Vibrato, and we’ll engineer it to retrofit a standard Offset vibrato cavity.